awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-prereq.md

 ------
 #### [ SUSE Linux Enterprise 15\.x ]

 The default desktop environment for SUSE Linux Enterprise 15\.x is SLE Classic and the default desktop manager is GDM3\.
-Depending on the session type you need to run, you might need to configure the system differently\.
+Depending on the session type you run, you might need to configure the system differently\.
 + **Console sessions**

-  LightDM is currently not supported with NICE DCV console sessions on SUSE Linux Enterprise 15\.x\.
+  LightDM isn't currently supported with NICE DCV console sessions on SUSE Linux Enterprise 15\.x\.
 We recommend that you use the GDM3 desktop manager if you plan to work with NICE DCV console sessions\.
 + **Virtual Sessions**

   Because of [a known GDM issue](https://gitlab.gnome.org/GNOME/gdm/-/issues/650), virtual sessions cannot work on SUSE Linux Enterprise 15\.x\.
 To make virtual sessions working correctly, you can adopt one of the following solutions:
-  + **On servers that do not have a GPU**, you can disable the desktop manager since it is not needed to run virtual sessions\.
+  + **On servers that do not have a GPU**, you can disable the desktop manager since it's not required to run virtual sessions\.
 Configure the system to run in multi\-user mode by running the following command before creating virtual sessions:

     ```
     sudo systemctl isolate multi-user.target